 Big slabs with small arching roof across wall between Fun House and The Cove.

-Either hike up and right from Fun House or drive past The Cove to end of big gravel area and approach slabs with the house sized block on left side of Candy Land.
+Either hike up and right from Fun House (see "Getting There" for Fun House) or drive past The Cove to end of big gravel area and approach slabs with the house sized block on left side of Candy Land.

 Weather station 0.8 miles from here

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Candy Land:

 Candy Land 5.8 5b 16 VI- 15 HVS 4c Sport, 1 pitch, 70'

 Featured Route For Candy Land

 Local Information for Candy Land

 Latest Regional Forum Messages